Jayne Mansfield in popular culture: Life and career

 She remains a recurring character in works of fiction.
 In the eleventh episode of the second season of the sitcom Goodnight Sweetheart - titled Between the Devil and the Deep Blue Sea (1993) - Diana Kent plays the role of Mansfield in a time travel story.
 In the same episode, John Evans plays the role of Winston Churchill.
-She also was a character in Underworld (2005), a novel by Don DeLillo.
+She also was a character in Underworld (1997), a novel by Don DeLillo.
 In Chicago Confidential (2002), a detective novel by Max Allan Collins, the series private investigator Nathan Heller falls in love with Mansfield, becomes friends with Frank Sinatra and is threatened by Joseph McCarthy.

 Mansfield is also featured in numerous works of art and entertainment in general.
 She is mentioned in the third sketch of the 48th show of the second season of The Rocky and Bullwinkle Show (also featuring Wailing Whale episodes 5 and 6), which was first released on May 13, 1961.
 Mansfield also helped unveil a Rocky and Bullwinkle statue on Sunset Boulevard.
 On the Married... with Children season 3 episode "A Dump of My Own", Al Bundy says that when he was young he had two dreams and one of them was to become an astronaut and land on the planet Jayne Mansfield.
-In the episode of Frasier, "The Impossible Dream", Mansfield is mentioned by Marty, stating that an example of a fun dream would be in the jungle with Jayne Mansfield and her getting bit by a snake.
+On the Frasier episode "The Impossible Dream", Mansfield is mentioned by Marty, stating that an example of a fun dream would be in the jungle with Jayne Mansfield and her getting bit by a snake.
 In the film Vixen Highway (2001), Ann Tait plays the role of a Dr. Jayne Mansfield.
 Writer-artist Jack Kirby of Marvel Comics drew inspiration from the strong-woman image of Jayne Mansfield in designing the character Susan Storm of the Fantastic Four.